The wheel cylinder plays a significant role in your car’s drum brake system.

-How common are drum brakes?
+How standard are drum brakes?

-The Anatomy Of A Drum Brake Wheel Cylinder
+The Anatomy of a Drum Brake Wheel Cylinder

 The wheel cylinder structure is relatively simple.

-The cylinder bore is fitted with these:
+A new wheel cylinder bore is fitted with these:

-- An inlet port that connects the wheel cylinder to a brake line that carries brake fluid
+- An inlet port that connects the wheel cylinder to a brake line that carries brake fluid.

 Now that we understand the structure of a brake wheel cylinder, let’s get to how the wheel cylinder functions with the rest of the braking system.

-How Does The Wheel Cylinder Work?
+How Does the Wheel Cylinder Work?

 When you depress the brake pedal, the force generated by your foot transfers to the brake master cylinder.

-What Are The Symptoms Of A Faulty Wheel Cylinder?
+What Are the Symptoms of a Faulty Wheel Cylinder?

-- Your brake pedal feels mushy, soft or the pedal sinks to the vehicle floor
+- Your brake pedal feels mushy, soft, or the pedal sinks to the vehicle floor

 - There’s a brake fluid leak in your rear brake drum that pools near a rear wheel